Skinny Apple Cobbler

 What can be sweeter on a chilly Fall evening than warm cinnamon apples topped with a sweet golden cobbler crust.
 Top this with a spoon of whipped topping or frozen yogurt and you’ll feel like you’re in a state of apple bliss!

-I've been playing around with this cobbler for a few weeks and I'm so excited finally got it right!
-This was delicious and you'll never know it doesn't have all the butter most cobblers call for.
+I’ve been playing around with this cobbler for a few weeks and I’m so excited finally got it right!
+This was delicious and you’ll never know it doesn’t have all the butter most cobblers call for.
 You could make this in a pie dish, if you want to serve it for Thanksgiving, but I love the portion control you get for making them in ramekins.
-Those of you who prefer Splenda or Truvia, you could certainly swap it out for the agave in the apples.
+Those of you who prefer stevia or another sweetener, you could certainly swap it out for the honey in the apples.